reduxjs/redux/docs/basics/UsageWithReact.md

 If you migrate from Redux to something else, you’ll be able to keep all these components exactly the same.
 They have no dependency on Redux.

-We also have some container components that connects to Redux.
-The container components are responsible for getting and transforming state.
-Remember that changes result in a new state as state is immutable.
+We also have some container components that connect to Redux.
+Container components calculate the props to pass to the presentational components they wrap based on the current state of the Redux store.

 * **`AddTodo`** is an input field with a button.
   - `onAddClick(text: string)` is a callback to invoke when a button is pressed.

-* **`FilterLink`** gets active link from Redux and pass it as props to the presentational component, Link.
+* **`FilterLink`** gets the current visibility filter and passes it as a prop to `Link` component.

-* **`VisibleTodoList`** gets todos from Redux, filter the todos and pass them as props to the presentational component, TodoList.
+* **`VisibleTodoList`** gets todos from Redux, filters the todos and passes them as props to the presentational component, TodoList.

 Let’s write the components!
 We begin with the presentational components, so we don’t need to think about binding to Redux yet.

-## Presentational Components
+### Presentational Components

 These are all normal React components, so we'll not stop and examine them in detail.
 Here they are: